Diet, Exercise, And Cancer: Reducing Risk, Improving Health

 Characteristics Values

-Diet - A diet rich in fruits, vegetables, whole grains, and legumes is associated with a lower risk of cancer.
+Diet Eating a healthy diet rich in fruits, vegetables, whole grains, and lean proteins can reduce your risk of cancer.

-Weight Management - Maintaining a healthy weight is essential.
-Being overweight or obese increases the risk of several cancers.
+Weight Maintaining a healthy weight can reduce the risk of cancer.

 shunketo